at15/whisper.cpp/examples/streamserver/improve-http-stream-server.md

   - the cli should be able to read from local audio file and simulate a streaming input.
   - Output the result with timestamp so we can compare it with `whisper-cli`'s output
 - Improve the stream server's logic by iterating on the cli, the cli and server should share the same logic

+## Issue found when using the cli

+- Our VAD is a lot worse than `whisper-cli`'s VAD
+- Our processing time (when using the cli) is way longer than `whisper-cli`, meaning we cannot keep up with the streaming input
+  - You can add log the time we spent, what I observed is the processing time for current window is longer than the interval for next client request.

+We should consider switch to whisper-cli's approach to do better VAD and stream processing.